ezachrisen/indigo/doc/doc.md

 ## Rule ownership

 Rules are owned by the Go code that calls Indigo engine methods.
-The indigo.DefaultEngine does NOT store or maintain rules.
+The indigo.DefaultEngine does **not** store or maintain rules.
 It is the responsibility of the calling code to be goroutine-safe and to persist rule data for as long as it is needed in the life of the application.

 During compilation, an Engine may update a rule by setting the Program field to the compilation output of the rule.
 The Engine may require that data later during the evaluation phase.
-It is the responsibility of the calling code to ensure that the Program data is not tampered with.
+It is the responsibility of the calling code to ensure that the Program data is not tampered with, and that if the rule expression is changed, the rule must be recompiled.

 ## Using a Non-CEL Evaluator